What Animals Can You Keep in Bartlesville?

 Click here to see the chapter of the Bartlesville Municipal Code concerning animals.
 Most of this chapter remains unchanged after the recently enacted ordinance.

 NOTE: This post only covers Bartlesville municipal law regarding the keeping of animals.
 Keeping animals, particularly dangerous animals, can subject you to civil and criminal liability under state and federal law as well.
+For information on Oklahoma state law regarding dangerous dogs, click here.
 If you have questions regarding state and federal law on the keeping of animals, consult an attorney.